 The Al S. Davis Leadership Award honors the life and educational career of Al Davis and his long and ongoing relationship with the UIUC College of Education.
 Mr. Davis strongly believes that all students can learn in an educational climate highlighted by strong leadership.
 This merit-based award supports a graduate student in the College of Education who intends to pursue a leadership role in teaching/administration in a K-12 urban school environment.
-Detailed guidelines are available through the departments and the Student Academic Affairs Office.
 Scholars will receive a taxable award of \$1,000.